Learn about Indigenous culture as you savour these dishes and food products from local Indigenous-owned restaurants and makers.

 Indigenous cuisine varies depending on where you are in Turtle Island (a name that Indigenous Peoples use for North America).
 But isn’t that exciting?
-What you might find on the west coast won’t be the same as what you might find in southern Ontario.
+What you might find on the west coast won’t be the same as what you find in Southern Ontario.
 So let me help you start—or continue—your Indigenous food journey!

 Here are five delicious Indigenous foods you need to try on your next trip to Tkaronto.

 Now, you might be wondering, “what is bannock?”
 Bannock is a fluffy, fried bread that dates back to the beginning of the reserve system.
 This bread was created from items that the Canadian government rationed to Indigenous families on reserve.
-It takes years of practice, technique and the grace of Creator to make a wonderfully fluffy piece!
+It takes years of practice, technique, and the grace of Creator to make a wonderfully fluffy piece!

-Tea N Bannock has some wonderful options to pair with your fresh-out-of-the-pan bannock.
-Tea is, of course, a tried-and-true option.
-But if you’re looking for an option to satisfy your lunch hunger, I’d suggest a bison burger on a bannock bun.
 Served with a side of coleslaw, this burger balances the earthy flavours of the bison with the exciting acidic flavours of pickles and a house-made sauce.
-Tea N Bannock is a judgment-free zone where you can freely experience the stuff-your-mouth yumminess of this burger!
+Tea-N-Bannock is a judgment-free zone where you can freely experience the stuff-your-mouth yumminess of this burger!

 Birch Bark Coffee

-This Ottawa/Atlantic Canada-based roaster produces six unique bean blends, from its mellow Dream Catcher decaf to dark-roast espresso Indigenous blend.
+This Ottawa/Atlantic Canada-based First Nations roaster produces six unique bean blends, from its mellow Two-Spirit light roast to Indigenous espresso roast.
 With a focus on Fair Trade partnerships, Birch Bark builds bridges between Indigenous communities here and in the global south, working with small producers to source organic beans for their coffee.
-Birch Bark Coffee also uses its platform to advocate for clean drinking water on Indigenous reserves, many of which face substandard water quality.

 Wabanaki Maple Syrup